 Antibiotics, which treat bacterial infections, can’t treat viral infections

 Certain viruses change how your cells work, which can lead to cancer.
-For example, the hepatitis B and C viruses Acute Hepatitis Hepatitis is inflammation (swelling) of your liver.
-An acute illness is one that comes on quickly and goes away quickly.
-Acute hepatitis sometimes becomes chronic hepatitis.
-A chronic illness... read more can lead to liver cancer.
+For example, the hepatitis B and C viruses Overview of Chronic Hepatitis Chronic hepatitis is inflammation of the liver that lasts at least 6 months.
+Common causes include hepatitis B and C viruses and certain drugs.
+Most people have no symptoms, but some have vague... read more can lead to liver cancer.
 HPV Genital Warts HPV is a virus that causes warts.
 There are many types of HPV.
 Some types of HPV cause warts on your skin Other types of HPV cause warts on your genitals (genital warts) Some of the types of... read more (human papillomavirus) can lead to cervical cancer.

 How can doctors tell if I have a viral infection?